-The services provided by the KSU include a Health Insurance Plan, Orientation Week, administration of the Walkhome Service, the Handbook, the Yearbook and Graduation Week activities.
+The services provided by the KSU include a Health Insurance Plan, Orientation Week, the Handbook, the Yearbook and Graduation Week activities.
 The Union also funds many different societies and committees.
-Finally, the Students' Union operates the HMCS King's Wardroom, the campus pub.
+Finally, the Students' Union operates the HMCS King's Wardroom, the campus pub, and the King's Bookstore.